This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 Less discuss an example.

-The scenario I’m implementing Dependency Injection is, I will create TSinfoEmployeeDetails Azure Function App, where we will validate the Employee whether belong to TSinfo or not based on the Email ID they will provide.
-If the Email ID contains @tsinfo.com then the email id is valid and the employee belongs to the TSinfo else the Employee is not part of the TSinfo company.
+The scenario I’m implementing Dependency Injection is I will create TSinfoEmployeeDetails Azure Function App, where we will validate whether the Employee belongs to TSinfo based on the Email ID they provide.
+If the Email ID contains @tsinfo.com, then the email ID is valid, and the employee belongs to the TSinfo; otherwise, the Employee is not part of the TSinfo company.

 Prerequisites